 12 Highlights for a Road Trip across Northern Spain

 The North of Spain is famous for its gastronomy, its elegant cities, which contrast with its small villages, natural landscapes and sandy beaches.
+In this post we provide you with lots of details and information that our destination experts have put together as part of of the road trip itineraries they prepare.
+You can find a selection of itineraries to enjoy Spain on the road here.

 While Spain´s large and well-known cities (Madrid, Barcelona, Bilbao, San Sebastian…the list goes on) are well worth visiting, you cannot get a real feel for Spain until you visit its beautiful and charming Northern regions.
 Here is a list of 12 amazing highlights in the North of Spain.
 All next to the coast and with unbelievable food (and wine, of course).
 We recommend including a few of these highlights on a road trip across northern Spain.
 Our list starts at the eastern border with France and ends all the way on the western border where Spain meets Portugal.
 Visit one or visit them all, exploring the North of Spain doesn´t get any more authentic than this!